abay94/doc_faceplate/img2/readme.md

 <kbd><img src="0_8.png" width="850" height="450"></kbd>

-> The main configurations will be made here on data.
-Here we choosed "CAR" as source table, it means that this TDS can handle > all tags with pattern of "CAR" what we have created before.
+> The main configuration will be made here on data.
+Here we choosed "CAR" as source table, it means that this TDS can handle
+> all tags with pattern of "CAR" what we have created before.

 <kbd><img src="0_9.png" width="850" height="450"></kbd>